ywang886/Final-Project/Milestone 1.md

 ### Input the data

-I confronted error when typing `dds <- DESeqDataSetFromHTSeqCount(sampleTable = sampleTable,
+I confronted an error when typing `dds <- DESeqDataSetFromHTSeqCount(sampleTable = sampleTable,
                                        directory = directory,
                                        design= ~ condition)`.
-The error is supposed to be the different type of count files.
+The error is supposed to be the different types of count files.
 The STAR count files may not be analyzed here since the command is for HTseq count files.
+I will solve this problem later.

 ![](https://github.com/ywang886/Pictures/blob/main/R%20TEST.png?raw=true)